 These approaches focus on two planning goals: (1) keeping your yearly income under the thresholds for higher tax rates and (2) recognizing income at a future time when your yearly income and tax rates will, you believe, be lower.

-For people in the highest tax bracket, the tax advantages of ISOs over NQSOs have been slightly reduced, as the spread between the highest ordinary income rate and the capital gains rate (plus the 3.8% Medicare surtax) is now 15.8% (39.6% – 23.8%).
-This is less than the previous spread of 20% (35% – 15%).
-However, the larger gap between the higher top ordinary income rate and the top AMT rate (still 28%) makes it less likely that individuals in the 39.6% bracket will trigger the AMT from an ISO exercise/hold.
+For people in the highest tax bracket, the tax advantages of ISOs over NQSOs were slightly reduced by ATRA, which lowered the spread between the highest ordinary income rate and the capital gains rate (plus the 3.8% Medicare surtax).
+However, the larger gap between the higher top ordinary income rate and the top AMT rate makes it less likely that individuals in the top income-tax bracket will trigger the AMT from an ISO exercise/hold.

 Details of planning strategies and ideas related to the American Taxpayer Relief Act, and other tax changes, are discussed in various articles on myStockOptions.com.